mcjauregui72/CNN_MedImageClassification/README.md

 ## Submodel Compatibility Considerations

-To make our pre-trained, ResNet50-based CNN (first_model) and our custom CNN (second_model) compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made adaptations to the original ResNet50 model.
+To make our pre-trained, ResNet50-based CNN (first_model) and our custom CNN (second_model) compatible with each other for direct ensembling and transfer learning purposes, we took the following precautions and adaptations to the original ResNet50 model.

 1. Used the tf.keras.preprocessing.image_dataset_from_directory method to generate our training_set, testing_set, and validation_set.
    * This method automatically labeled all images based on their subdirectory names.
-   * It also treated each each subdirectory as a class, assigning labels as integers starting from 0.
+   * It also treated each subdirectory as a class, assigning labels as integers starting from 0.

 2. Specified image_size as (224, 224) for first_model because ResNet50-based models expect images of that size.
-For purposes of consistency, we set the image_size to (224, 224) for second_model as well.
+For consistency, we set the image_size to (224, 224) for second_model as well.

 3. Specified channels, img_shape, and class_count in first_model to be identical to those in second_model.